Litter and the law

 Under the Litter (Northern Ireland) Order 1994, it's a criminal offence to drop litter or dump rubbish.
 This means we can fine or prosecute offenders.

-Litter fines issued in 2017
+Litter fines issued in the last 12 months

-Paying a litter fine
+Pay a litter fine

 In this letter you should: